ferdielik/xrofi/README.md

 ./run.sh
 ```

-- after that this will links a simple file in `/usr/local/bin/rofi` and with that you can use rofi in your osx device.
+- after that this will links a simple script in `/usr/local/bin/rofi` and with that you can use rofi in your osx device.
 - try it (on osx);
   - `ls ~ | rofi -show -dmenu`